divyanshgoyal777/Netflix/README.md

 ## Description

 This project is a clone of the Netflix login page implemented using HTML, CSS, and JavaScript.
-It replicates the look and functionality of the official Netflix login page.
+It replicates the look and responsiveness of the official Netflix login page.

 ## Technologies Used